AdobeDocs/audience-manager.es-ES/help/using/api/rest-api-main/aam-api-destinations/aam-api-retrieve-destinations.md

 ---
-description: Método de GET que devuelve el destino del destinationId especificado.
+description: Una método GET que devuelve el destino para el destinationId especificado.
 seo-description: A GET method that returns the destination for the specified destinationId.
 seo-title: Return A Destination by Destination ID
 solution: Audience Manager